Bhagawat8/chemical-composition-extractor/README.md

 The core challenge was not just OCR, but understanding document structure.
 Traditional OCR tools like Tesseract can read text, but they cannot understand that "6.53 - 6.54" under "AL" in a table means Aluminum content is in that range.
 We needed something smarter.

-After evaluating multiple approaches including Tesseract with layout analysis, Google Vision API, and various open-source alternatives, we settled on DeepSeek-OCR.
+After evaluating multiple approaches including Tesseract with layout analysis and various open-source alternatives, we settled on DeepSeek-OCR.
 It is a vision-language model that understands documents the way humans do: visually.
 It outputs structured markdown with tables intact, which makes parsing significantly easier.

 ---